Ted Barrow aka Feedback TS is a Satirical Skate Critic.

 What do you think about the implied relationship between skateboarding and creativity, and what’s your creative process?

-Are there any particular skate brands, or artists, musicians and filmmakers involved in that world, that inspire you?
+Are there any particular skate brands, or artists, musicians and filmmakers that inspire you?

-What, outside of skateboarding, has influenced your @feedback_ts persona?
+What, outside of skateboarding, influenced your @feedback_ts persona?

 Do you have any plans for the future that you want heads out there to know about?

 I’d prefer that heads out there know that I am fully aware of how obnoxious what I do on Instagram looks, and that is precisely the point.

 I get accused of being a hater, when in fact I skate as much as I possibly can, which is a challenge at 42, and I fill up a lot of the spare time I have between skateboarding, a full-time job, freelance writing projects – about skateboarding – and finishing my dissertation – not about skateboarding – by thinking – about skateboarding – and hopefully posting, for free, original content – about skateboarding – on Instagram.

 These videos don’t take a lot of time for me to make – I probably spend three minutes at the very most on each of them – but they are fun for me to do.